animir/node-rate-limiter-flexible/README.md

 Returns Promise, which:
 * resolved when point(s) is consumed, so action can be done
-* rejected when some Redis error happened, where reject reason `rejRes` is Error object
+* only for RateLimiterRedis: rejected when some Redis error happened, where reject reason `rejRes` is Error object
 * rejected when there is no points to be consumed, where reject reason `rejRes` is `RateLimiterRes` object

 Arguments: